Chokster37/Wolf4SDL/README.txt

       a whole tile.

-The following versions of Wolfenstein 3D data files are currently supported by the source code (choose the version by commenting/uncommenting lines in version.h as described in that file):
+The following versions of Wolfenstein 3D data files are currently supported:

- - Wolfenstein 3D v1.1 full Apogee
- - Wolfenstein 3D v1.4 full Apogee
  - Wolfenstein 3D v1.4 full GT/ID/Activision
- - Wolfenstein 3D v1.4 full Imagineer (Japanese)

 How to play: